SAP-archive/cloud-s4-sdk-pipeline/README.md

  After you commit your changes and the Jenkins server starts to build the project it will automatically use the pipeline.

+## Blog Posts
+In order to learn more about the SAP S/4HANA Cloud SDK Continuous Delivery pipeline, feel free to read our [blog post](https://blogs.sap.com/2017/09/20/continuous-integration-and-delivery).

 ## Analytics
 To improve SAP S/4HANA Cloud SDK Pipeline, we do collect non-personal telemetry data.